RIBA Plan of work 2020

 The plan consists of eight stages that outline the process of a construction project:

-2. Briefing: Project brief is developed, which includes the client’s requirements, budget, and timeline.
-The project team gathers information and conducts site surveys which typically include a topographic survey and measured building survey.
+2. Briefing: Project brief is developed, which includes the client’s requirements, budget and timeline.
+Our project team gathers information and conducts site surveys which typically include a topographic survey and measured building survey.

 3. Concept Design: This stage focuses on developing initial design ideas and concepts.
-The project team explores different design options and presents them to the client for approval.
+Our project team explores different design options and presents them to our client for approval.
 3d models are particularly useful during the concept phase as clients can easily visualise proposals.

-4. Developed Design: In this stage, the chosen design concept is further developed and refined.
-Detailed drawings, specifications, and cost estimates are prepared.
+4. Developed Design: The chosen design concept is further developed and refined.
+Detailed drawings, specifications and cost estimates are prepared.

 5. Technical Design: The technical aspects of the project are addressed in this stage.
-The project team works on detailed design development, including structural, mechanical, and electrical systems.
+We work on detailed design development, including structural, mechanical and electrical systems.

 8. Use and Aftercare: The final stage focuses on the ongoing use, maintenance and operation of the building.
-The project team provides support to the client and ensures that the building performs as intended.
+Our project team provides support to our client and ensures that the building performs as intended.

 Why are RIBA Plan of Work stages important?